-If symptoms return after medical clearance (stages 4, 5 and 6), you should be re-assessed by your doctor before resuming activities.
+If symptoms return after medical clearance (stages 5 and 6), you should be re-assessed by your doctor before resuming activities.

-Returning to play with risk of contact before full recovery from concussion puts you at higher risk of sustaining another concussion, with symptoms that may be more severe and last longer.
+Returning to active play before full recovery from concussion puts you at higher risk of sustaining another concussion, with symptoms that may be more severe and last longer.